asad-sangla/sqlopsstudio/docs/carbon/manage_properties.md

 ## Goals

-- Provide must-know properties for SQL Server and Databases on MANAGE-Property essentials widget for easy at-a-glance check.
+- Provide important properties for SQL Server and Databases on MANAGE-Property essentials widget for easy at-a-glance check.
 - Provide comprehensive properties for SQL Server and Databases organized in a useful layout and grouping so that user can easily browse-n-find or search-with-keyword.
 - Provide an easy way to modify properties for SQL Server and Databases then generate script or execute the change immediately.

-## On-prem
+## On-premises

 ### SQL Server

 #### Essentials

 |Property|Display Name|Comment|
 |:---|:---|:---|